Puchao64/qa-web3-swap-automation/README.md

 [![CI](https://github.com/Puchao64/qa-web3-swap-automation/actions/workflows/playwright.yml/badge.svg)](https://github.com/Puchao64/qa-web3-swap-automation/actions/workflows/playwright.yml)

-End-to-end QA automation framework for a Web3 token swap interface using Playwright + TypeScript.
+QA automation project for a Web3 token swap interface, covering real-world scenarios such as validation, state management, and swap flow logic.
 ---

 ## 🚀 Project Overview

-This project demonstrates automated testing of a decentralized token swap UI, covering core user flows, validations, and dynamic state updates.
+This project demonstrates automated testing of a token swap UI that simulates common Web3 interactions such as wallet connection, token selection, amount input, slippage configuration, and swap validation.

-The goal is to simulate real-world QA scenarios for Web3 applications, including wallet interaction, token selection, slippage handling, and swap validation logic.
+The goal is to show how a QA engineer approaches testing a real-world product: identifying key user flows, covering positive and negative scenarios, and organizing tests in a clear and maintainable way.

+The project includes a demo swap interface built specifically for testing purposes.

+---

+## 🧠 QA Approach

+- prioritize critical swap flow as primary business functionality
+- cover positive and negative scenarios
+- validate edge cases such as invalid slippage, zero amounts, and token conflicts
+- ensure UI state consistency
+- use Page Object Model for maintainability

+Test scenarios were selected based on typical risks in swap interfaces:
+- incorrect user input
+- invalid token combinations
+- UI state inconsistencies
+- transaction pre-validation failures
 ---

 ## 🛠 Tech Stack